razi-rais/blockchain-workshop/README.md

-# blockchain-session
+# blockchain-workshop
-Hands-on labs and other helpful resources for the attendees of blockchain session.
+Hands-on labs and other helpful resources for the attendees of blockchain workshop.

 ## Prerequisites